 Take multiple photos from different angles

 This will give you more options to choose from when you’re editing the photos.
 It’s better to have too many photos than not enough.
+After taking multiple photos, you can conveniently choose the best ones and enhance them using this automatic photo editor to achieve professional-looking images.
 While it can be time-consuming to take photos from different angles, it’s worth it in the end.

 The rule of thumb is to take at least three photos of each product from three different angles.
 One photo should be a close-up of the product, one should be a full-body shot, and one should be taken from an angle (e.g., overhead, side, etc.).